-How Online and In-Person EMBA Programs Differ
+How Online and In-Person Executive MBA Programs Differ

 Format.
 Schedule.
 Course load.
 These are just a few factors that might come to mind as you consider how online EMBA programs for working professionals compare to campus-based options.